 • Community Pharmacy England published Getting the most out of the NHSmail and an NHSmail security update - the transition to Account Secrets.

 Vaccination Point of Care (PoC) systems

-NHS England information on this has been recently updated (see PoC IT section of here).
+NHS England information on this has been recently updated (see 'PoC IT' section of here and relevant links).